Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Joyce,

-Please feel free to use our calculator at https://reverse.mortgage/calculator and in the space provided for your phone number, insert ours!
-Use 800-565-1722 and no one will call you.
-You have the complete option of opting into messages such as emails, calls, or text messages based on your preference.
-And if you opt into any of these modes of communication today, you can always opt out at any time.
-We try to make it as easy for you to receive the information you request but never want to make it a burden that you wish you had never started!
-For this reason, it is not required to accept the contacts in order to see your available options.
+Please feel free to use our free reverse mortgage calculator, and no one will call you.
+We try to make it as easy as possible for you to receive the information you request, but we never want to make it a burden you wish you had never started!
+For this reason, you do not need to input any personal information to receive your quote.

 Good afternoon,

-I think you are asking me will the lender consider a “future value” for lending purposes and the answer to that would be no. HUD and the lender both will consider all lending decisions based on the value of the home at the time of the appraisal.
+I think you are asking whether the lender will consider a “future value” for lending purposes, and the answer is no. HUD and the lender will both consider all lending decisions based on the home's value at the time of the appraisal.

 HI Cindy,